open5e/open5e/source/characters/races.rst

 **Dwarven Combat Training.** You have proficiency with the battleaxe, handaxe, light hammer, and warhammer.

-**Tool Proficiency.** You gain proficiency with the artisan’s tools of your choice: smith’s tools, brewer’s supplies, or mason’s tools.
+**Tool Proficiency.** You gain proficiency with the artisan's tools of your choice: smith's tools, brewer's supplies, or mason's tools.

 **Stonecunning.** Whenever you make an Intelligence (History) check related to the origin of stonework, you are considered proficient in the